jb8io/jb8/_posts/2022-01-11-TryHackMe-Writeup.md

 ![](https://i.imgur.com/VzFwyX3.jpg)

 After trying to upload the file to the website, it was denied.
-THe website said that php files were not excecpted, in Portuguese again.
+The website said that php files were not excecpted, in Portuguese again.

 ![](https://i.imgur.com/cpLnUub.jpg)